 The Apple iMac is one of the best computers you can buy.
 While we could say no more and that photo of the minimalist lines of this machine may be enough to sway you, we'll go on.
-This device screams quality, from the high-resolution 5K display, which is plenty big enough at 27 inches, to the super-fast 10th Gen Intel Core i5 processing.
+This device screams quality, from the high-resolution display, which is plenty big enough at 24 inches, to the super-fast M1 processing.

 There's enough power for video editing and gaming – so plenty for holding video classes with lots of windows open at once.
 That can mean multitasking during a remote lesson, with a presentation and other resources all available simultaneously on that large display.
 It also comes with a wireless Apple mouse and keyboard, and features a 1080p webcam plus a triple microphone array, making it ready for quality video teaching out of the box.